NASA Shuttle Blanket Insulation Actuator Pitch TVC | 1984 Flown Space Shuttle Artifact

 Region: United States (NASA, Space Shuttle Program)

-Material: Fibrous silica batting (blanket insulation)
+Material: Fibrous silica batting (thermal blanket insulation)

-Period: April 1983 (Flown shuttle component)
+Period: April 1983 (Flown Shuttle Component)

 Description